The zero-dispersion limit for the Benjamin--Ono equation on the circle: Introduction

-First, for KdV, we mention that Venakides \cite{VenakidesGeneral,VenakidesPeriod,VenikadesOscillations} built upon the work of Lax and Levermore by generalizing the admissible initial data (allowing, in particular, for periodic data) and by identifying the asymptotic shape of the dispersive shocks.
-Next, after KdV, the zero-dispersion limit was computed for NLS \cite{FocusingNLS,DefocusingNLS} (in fact, it was computed for all members of the corresponding hierarchy which also contains mKdV) and the leading asymptotics for the oscillations were derived in \cite{NLSOscillations}.
-Around the same time, analogous results were also given for the Toda lattice \cite{TodalatticZeroDispersionLimit,TodaOscillations}.
+First, for KdV, we mention that Venakides \cite{VenakidesGeneral,VenakidesPeriod,VenikadesOscillations} built upon the work of Lax and Levermore by generalizing the admissible initial data (allowing, in particular, for periodic data) and by identifying leading-order asymptotics for the dispersive shocks; see \cite{DeiftVenakidesZhou} for a rigorous derivation of the latter result.
+Next, after KdV, the zero-dispersion limit was analyzed for NLS and mKdV, the second and third members, respectively, of the Zakharov--Shabat hierarchy.
+All members of the defocusing hierarchy were treated in \cite{DefocusingNLS}, and the \textit{odd} members of the focusing hierarchy were treated in \cite{FocusingNLS}.
+The latter work did not include focusing NLS which was instead the subject of \cite{NLSOscillations,MillerNLS} where its zero-dispersion limit, and leading-order asymptotics of the oscillations, were computed.
+We also mention that analogous results were derived for the Toda lattice \cite{TodalatticZeroDispersionLimit,TodaOscillations} around the same time period.
 Despite the complete integrability of the systems mentioned so far, dispersive shocks are a generic phenomenon \cite[Sec.
 4]{SurveyPaper}.
 In particular, Dubrovin's universality conjecture \cite{DubrovinUniversality2} (which is supported by numerical evidence \cite{NumericalEvidence}, and admits various generalizations \cite{DubrovinKleinConjecture,DubrovinKleinNewConjecture, Masoero}\footnote{See \cite{Masoero,millerUniversality} for the corresponding conjecture for \eqref{eq: BO}.}) postulates precise asymptotic behavior of dispersive shocks for a large class of Hamiltonian equations --- most of which are not integrable.
 Thus, while not the mechanism behind these turbulent phenomena, integrability offers the means to study them.

 We return to the Benjamin–Ono equation.
 Many authors have contributed to the study of its zero-dispersion limit; we choose here to focus on a selection of works beginning with that of Miller and Xu \cite{Miller1} (see their introduction for a broader overview).
 By an adaption of the Lax–Levermore theory for KdV, Miller--Xu were able to determine the zero-dispersion limit of \eqref{eq: BO} for bell-shaped initial data on the line.
 They found that this limit admitted a surprisingly simple description in terms of the multivalued solution of Burgers' equation.
 To state their result, we first recall that the Burgers equation, here written